immutables/immutables.github.io/factory.md

 Overview
 --------
 Do not repeat yourself writing builders for your APIs, with all that overhead of fluent structure and checking.
 Generate builders for static factory methods as easily as you would generate builders for [immutable values](/immutable.html).
-Factory builders are some form of partial function application, supplying named parameters one by one and invoking function in the end.
-But if you need builder doing processing along the way while values are being collected, then, probably, stucture of factory builders will not suit your case.
+A factory builder is a some form of partial function application.
+Supply named parameters one by one and invoke a function in the end.
+But if you need builder doing processing along the way, while values are being collected, then, probably, factory builders will not suit your case.

 + In addition to this guide, see JavaDocs of [org.immutables.builder.Builder](https://github.com/immutables/immutables/blob/master/builder/src/org/immutables/builder/Builder.java)